algrx/algorithmx-python/docs/source/jupyter-widget.rst

 Jupyter Widget
 ==============

-After :ref:`installing and enabling <install-jupyter>` the Jupyter widget, you can use the library within a notebook in the following way:
+After :ref:`installing and enabling <install>` the Jupyter widget, you can use the library within a notebook in the following way:

 .. code-block:: python